opendatacube/geobase/readme.md

 Each step is described in more detail below.
 Overall structure is as following

-1. Build C/C++ libs for PROJ,GEOS,GDAL in `base/builder`, package those in `.deb`
+1. Build C/C++ libs for PROJ,LERC,KEA,GDAL in `base/builder`, package those in `.deb`
-2. Download and build python wheels against compiled GDAL/GEOS/PROJ in `base/wheels`
-3. Include run-time libs needed by libs/wheels built in stages 1 and 2 in `base/runner`
+3. Include run-time libs needed by libs built in stages 1 and 2 in `base/runner`
 4. Use multi-stage building technique to construct docker image with customized python environment that suits your needs:
-   - Base `builder` stage on `opendatacube/geobase:wheels`
+   - Base `builder` stage on `opendatacube/geobase:builder`
    - Install any extra missing dev libs you need via `apt-get`
    - Construct python environment taking care to use pre-compiled wheels where possible
    - Base runner stage on `opendatacube/geobase:runner`